Minnesota Attorney General's Office

 - The shop cannot perform any unnecessary or unauthorized repairs.
 If, after repairs are begun, a shop determines that additional work needs to be done, the shop may exceed the price of the written estimate, but only after it has informed you and provided you with a revised estimate.
 In this case, if you authorize the additional work, the shop may not charge more than 10 percent above the revised estimate.

 - Before the shop actually begins repairs, you have the right to ask for and receive replaced parts, unless those parts are under warranty.
 In that case, they must be returned by the shop to the manufacturer, distributor or other person.
 You may pay an additional charge for retrieving parts because the shop usually could have sold them.
+If a part must be returned, you still have a right to inspect it for a period of 5 days before it is returned.

 How to Choose a Repair Shop